gauravbadarkhe/eth-indexer/README.md

 ## Selecting a DB

 MongoDB is going to be my personl choice.
+Easy to use, flexible schema heavily scalable and with [Atlas](https://cloud.mongodb.com/) I Can get lots of cool features out of the box like GraphQL support and its free.

 # 🚀🚀We have a live indexer!🚀🚀
 Using Subscribtions we are able to get latest block and index the black along with the transactions in the datbase.
 We are verry clost to being done now.

-# It's Done 💪
+# 8PM : It's Done 💪
 We can now index blocks on ethereum network.
 We can even query legacy blocks BUT it consts money so....lets not do that right now.